ivanceras/balisong/Progress.md

 * Renamed octree to voxtree since the number of children is not limited to 8 anymore, 64 children is optimal option for optimizing memory usage.
 * Added blending of colors and light intensity.
 * Tried recalculating of normals only when the point is hit in the computation of rays

+##April 6, 2015
+* Eliminated error calculation in normals which resulted in Normal(0,0,0) by substituting it with normals dervied from the center of the object

+##April 8, 2015
+* Reduced memory size from 6.4 GB(fully solid) to 5.3 GB(fully solid, ommited booleans) to 900 MB(carved out) to 713 MB(carved out normals only) by carving out completely occluded voxels.
+Using empty voxtree saves up to 1.1GB of unrequired contents
+	* Fully solid (6.4 GB) - 26,637,838 solid voxels, occluded included  (2 % of the maximum space)
+	* Carved out (720 MB)  - 2,102,146 surface voxels (8% of the total solid) (0.20 % of the maximum space)